christiespeich/Mooberry-Book-Manager/README.txt

 Additonal questions?

-Download the [User Manual](http://www.mooberrydreams.com/support/mooberry-book-manager-support/) (PDF format)
+Download the [User Manual](http://www.mooberrydreams.com/support/mooberry-book-manager-support/) (PDF format)  (note: the manual is not updated for version 3 at this time)

 **Coming Soon**